The Problem: Masonite Board Interiors

 The new custom, corrugated plastic was an improvement over the previous Masonite board as it provided:

 - Increased durability which results in no warping

 - A small decrease in weight of materials

 - Reduced cost

 With this new solution in place, the cab manufacturer can now create cabs that maintain a clean, comfortable look and feel with the added benefit of durability.
-With the warping issue eliminated, the manufacturer is able to promote longer-lasting interiors while also saving money on the materials associated with the cab production.
+With the warping issue eliminated, the manufacturer can promote longer-lasting interiors while also saving money on the materials associated with the cab production.